kevienotieno/Clinical_Trial_Analysis_017/README.md

 .git
 Install Dependencies: Ensure you have the necessary libraries or packages installed to run the analysis scripts.
 Refer to the documentation for specific requirements.

-Explore the Data: Start exploring the data by running the provided Jupyter notebooks or R scripts.
+Explore the Data: Start exploring the data by running the provided R markdown files.
 These scripts are well-documented and will guide you through the analysis process.
+To also visualize the code together with the results download the html files.

 Contribute: If you'd like to contribute to the project, please follow the contribution guidelines in the project's documentation.
 # Documentation